Creation and Maintenance of Social Networking Sites by Local Little Leagues

 Photographs and/or links to video of any children must not be posted on a chartered local Little League’s social networks sites/pages without receiving written permission from the child’s parent or guardian.
 Photos on a web site owned or operated by a chartered local Little League must adhere to the standards for Little Leaguers appearing in the media at: Media Appearance Standards Form

 For those leagues currently operating a website, creating a link(s) to the league’s social network site(s) from the league’s home page is recommended.
+Use of Little League trademarks, such as a local league logo, may be used on social media sites in the same manner they are used on the league website.
+Such use is required to follow the trademark guidelines for local leagues found here: http://www.littleleague.org/learn/partnerships/licensing/localleagues.htm.

 Treat these social networking sites in the same way as the local league site in certain respects, such as making sure it is monitored for inappropriate activity, ensuring that any minor child’s photograph is not posted unless prior written permission is provided from the parent(s) and ensuring that any element of the page (or the page itself) can be deleted quickly if directed to do so by the Board of Directors or Little League International.